Windows 11 Search Indexer High CPU and Disk Usage

 What is Microsoft Windows Search Indexing?

-Why does Windows Search Indexing using high CPU and Disk resources?
+Why does Windows Search Indexing use a lot of CPU and Disk resources?

 Learn: How to Limit CPU Usage of a Process in Windows 11